tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

   ![Images/cad04.png](Images/cad04.png)

-* Based on the upward trend in the plot, the volatility of the EUR-USD exchange rate is predicted to fluctuate negatively over the next 5 days.
+* Based on the upward trend in the plot, the volatility of the EUR-USD exchange rate is predicted to fluctuate negatively over the next five days.

 - - -

-### 16. Instructor Do: Reflect (5 min)
+### 16. Instructor Do: Reflect and End Class (5 min)

 Take a few moments to recap and reflect before ending class: